 Select the Move tool on the Modify toolbar, and select the keyway line and ENTER to proceed to the second stage of the Move command.
-Next, you will be prompted to select the base point or displacement.
-Pick a point in any open area on the viewing screen where your Object Snaps will not interfere with the command.
+Next, you will be prompted to select the base point or displacement, which at that time you need to pick a point in any open area on the viewing screen where your Object Snaps will not interfere with the command.
 After that, move the line to the right with your mouse to orient the direction of the placement and type 2.687 and ENTER.
 The keyway line is now in the appropriate location.
 (Figure 5.27)